engineyard/ey-docs/pages/database-tunnel.md

     Type

-        mysql -udeploy -pMyP4ssW0rd -P 3307 -h 127.0.0.1
+        mysql -udeploy -p -P 3307 -h 127.0.0.1

     where
-    `deploy` is the database username on the remote host,
+    `deploy` is the database username on the remote host and `3307` is the local port.
-    `MyP4ssW0rd` is the password for the deploy user on the MySQL database, and
-    `3307` is the local port.

 ###To create and test the SSH tunnel for a PostgreSQL database